 Medicare provides 61 million beneficiaries nationwide with healthcare coverage.
 Dental services, however, are not included in standard Medicare benefits.
 As such, seniors and other Medicare recipients can face a dental coverage gap.

-In this article, Milliman’s Joanne Fontana and Jacob Bryniarski, using publicly available data from the Centers for Medicare and Medicaid Services, explore the current landscape of dental benefits offered in MA plans and discuss the ramifications for both insurers and consumers.
+In this article, Milliman’s Joanne Fontana and Jacob Bryniarski, using publicly available data from the Centers for Medicare and Medicaid Services (CMS), explore the current landscape of dental benefits offered in MA plans and discuss the ramifications for both insurers and consumers.